v2sCollections/Constellation/README.md

 - Reduced NPC reaction and idle times.
 - Reduced detection of sleeping NPCs.
 - Reduced enemy detection in exteriors slightly.
+- Reduced the cost of Melee stamina by 25%.
 - Increases the combat slide distance.
 Multiple versions to choose from.
 </details>